 What are mental health conditions?

-Mental health problems, disorders or illnesses take many different forms, affecting the way you behave, feel, and think.
+Mental health conditions, disorders or illnesses take many different forms, affecting the way you behave, feel, and think.
 They can feel as bad or worse than any physical illness.
-Although certain symptoms are common in specific mental health problems, no two people behave exactly.
+Although certain symptoms are common in specific mental health issues, no two people behave exactly.
 The level of impairment of an individual’s cognitive, emotional, or behavioural functioning will be different.

-Mental health problems are not a sign of weakness.
+Mental health conditions are not a sign of weakness.
 They are an upsetting and frightening experience.
 But remember they are a common human experience, so please talk about what you are feeling and seek help.
 This will decrease the distress and sense of isolation you may be suffering.

 Who is affected by mental health?

-Anyone can suffer from a mental health problem.
+Anyone can suffer from a mental health condition.
 They affect around one in four people in Britain each year, and range from common mental health problems, such as depression and anxiety, to more rare problems such as schizophrenia and bipolar disorder.

 How common are specific mental health conditions?

 A study in England in June 2020 reported the following figures.

 - Generalised anxiety disorder – 6 in 100 people